-This notebook series includes two different models based on specification, that vary slightly in appearance.
+This notebook series includes some different model designs, based on specification, and these may vary slightly in appearance.
 Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks (other than those indicated in the specification) and general functions are the same for all the design styles (see Appendix D for further details).